 Event Planning Course Sample: The Budget Breakdown

-If your clients have set a budget for their event but their expectations aren’t in line with current costs, you have a challenge on your hands.
-Dealing with this in the budgeting phase is key.
-At this point you can inform them of what their dream event would actually cost.
-And hopefully, you can suggest either a larger budget or eliminating some elements.
+If your clients have set a budget for their event but their expectations aren’t in line with current industry costs, you’ll have a challenge on your hands.
+During the follow up meeting, inform them of what their dream event would actually cost.
+Having real cost estimates is critical at this point—they’ll be able to see just how quickly the budget is divided.
+And hopefully, you can suggest a more realistic budget or provide ideas on how to cut costs.

 Dealing with clients and payers

 Like we said earlier, event budgets may not be as large as planners would like.
-Not to mention that multiple funders means multiple sets of expectations!
+And if you’re throwing a charity gala with multiple stakeholders and funders, you’ll also have multiple sets of expectations!
 These differences require some prioritizing.

 A great place to start is by listing all the elements that the client wants included in the event.
-You can categorize these elements by priority level, such as “necessary” or “nice to have.”
+Categorize these elements by priority level, such as “necessary” or “nice to have.”
 Having this list will be a great reference point as you move forward.

-Some of the most major budget busters for events are photography, a bar and the venue.
-These costs can quickly add up and will eat up a large part of the budget.
-This is where you, as the event planner, can get creative!
-Consider social media walls and invite participants to share their mobile snaps instantly.
-Or how about handing around a few instant Polaroid cameras?
+Some of the biggest budget busters for events are photography, open bars, and venue hire.
+These costs can quickly add up and will eat a large part of the budget.
+This is where you, the event planner, can get creative!

 Raising additional funds